-- Describe the on-site and electronic library resources available to faculty and students. - Provide information about on- and/or off-site computer resources and web access available to students. - Provide information about classroom space, and faculty and student working/meeting spaces. - Describe any specialized equipment, workstations, and laboratory space available to students. - Attach the institution's plan/schedule for the renewal and upgrading of resources including library resources, computers and computer access, classrooms, laboratory space and equipment. - Provide a four-year projection of cumulative enrolment that accounts for projected attrition and a four-year plan indicating the number of academic staff assigned to the program. - Include reference to the institution's policies on faculty credentials, performance, professional development etc. (see Appendix 9.3). - Describe professional development opportunities of faculty. - Describe how the institution supports and engages the program faculty in - reporting on levels of scholarship, research, and creative activity - reflecting on the results of the evaluation of teaching. - Provide information on the main support services that will be available to students.
+- Attach the institution's plan/schedule for the renewal and upgrading of resources including library resources, computers and computer access, classrooms, laboratory space and equipment. - Provide a four-year projection of cumulative enrolment that accounts for projected attrition and a four-year plan indicating the number of academic staff assigned to the program. - Include reference to the institution's policies on faculty credentials, performance, professional development etc. (see Appendix 9.3). - Describe professional development opportunities of faculty. - Describe how the institution supports and engages the program faculty in - reporting on levels of scholarship, research, and creative activity - reflecting on the results of the evaluation of teaching. - Provide information on the main support services that will be available to students.

-- Provide current information on all of the above. - Provide indicators of faculty currency and engagement with relevant scholarship, research or creative activity (e.g. faculty CVs reflecting the full range of activities, see footnote 21 above).
+- Provide current information on all of the above. - Provide indicators of faculty currency and engagement with relevant scholarship, research or creative activity (e.g. faculty CVs reflecting the full range of activities, see footnote 22 above).

-6. CREDENTIAL RECOGNITION
+6. CREDENTIAL RECOGNITION STANDARD